Founder and Board Chair

 Dr. Fátima Reyes

-Dr. Fátima Reyes is a fourth year OBGYN resident at UCSF and cares deeply about improving the care of marginalized women with gynecologic malignancies.
-Fátima is passionate about narrowing health disparities and improving language and culturally concordant care in medicine.
-Active in mentoring Latinx and Black students and residents to help increase diversity in medicine and surgical specialties.
-Active mentor in the Latino Medical Student Association, and MiMentor.Org.
-Involved in leadership as a Resident Champion for the UCSF Latinx Center of Excellence and Equity and Inclusion Chief Resident in OBGYN.
-After residency, planning to complete a research fellowship prior to Gynecology Oncology Fellowship.
+Dr. Fátima Reyes is a Gynecologic Oncology Fellow at Beth Israel Deaconess.
+She completed her residency in OBGYN at University of California – San Francisco and also completed the national stARR Fellowship.
+She cares deeply about improving the care of marginalized women with gynecologic malignancies.
+Dr. Reyes is passionate about narrowing health disparities and improving language and culturally concordant care in medicine.
+Active in mentoring Latine and Black students and residents to help increase diversity in medicine and surgical specialties.
+She is an active mentor in the Latino Medical Student Association, and MiMentor.Org.
+She also was involved in leadership as a Resident Champion for the UCSF Latinx Center of Excellence and Equity and Inclusion Chief Resident in OBGYN.
+You can follow her on instagram @latinagynonc.

 Chief Technology Officer